East of the Mountains (film)

-East of the Mountains is a drama film directed by SJ Chiro that premiered at the Seattle International Film Festival in April 2021.
+East of the Mountains is a drama film directed by S. J. Chiro that premiered at the Seattle International Film Festival in April 2021.
 It opened in September 2021 in US cinemas.
 The film is based on the novel East of the Mountains by David Guterson.

 Plot

 Retired cardiologist Ben Givens lives in Seattle and has recently became a widower.
 After being diagnosed with cancer, he decides to end his life.
 He tells his daughter Renee he's going bird hunting on the dry steppes east of the Cascade Mountains for a few days, or, as he puts it: "I want to go back to my old stomping grounds."

 Ben drives to Eastern Washington with only a few belongings, his dog Rex, and a shotgun.
 On the way his SUV breaks down, but a couple of young rock climbers give him a ride to his destination.
 It was in this general region where he met and courted Rachel, the woman he would later marry, and the landscape is full of powerful memories which come back to haunt him.